Fast-food restaurant: Technology

+Early fast-food production relied on manual, physical methods of tracking orders, such as order wheels.

 To make quick service possible and to ensure accuracy and security, many fast-food restaurants have incorporated hospitality point of sale systems.
 This makes it possible for kitchen crew people to view orders placed at the front counter or drive through in real time.
 Wireless systems allow orders placed at drive through speakers to be taken by cashiers and cooks.
 Drive through and walk through configurations will allow orders to be taken at one register and paid at another.
 Modern point of sale systems can operate on computer networks using a variety of software programs.
 Sales records can be generated and remote access to computer reports can be given to corporate offices, managers, troubleshooters, and other authorized personnel.

 Food service chains partner with food equipment manufacturers to design highly specialized restaurant equipment, often incorporating heat sensors, timers, and other electronic controls into the design.
 Collaborative design techniques, such as rapid visualization and computer-aided design of restaurant kitchens are now being used to establish equipment specifications that are consistent with restaurant operating and merchandising requirements.